cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

     session.run("flake8", *args)
 ```

-Flake8 assigns each of its messages an error code, prefixed by one or more
+Flake8 glues together several tools.
+Each message is assigned an error code,
-letters.
-These prefixes group the errors into so-called violation classes:
+prefixed by one or more letters.
+These prefixes group the errors into so-called
+violation classes:

 - `F` are errors reported by [pyflakes](https://github.com/PyCQA/pyflakes), a
   tool which parses source files and finds invalid Python code.